TheQwertyMan/StopItDoesntExist/README.md

 Now edit `config.json` and put your `Token` after `token` and your ClientID after `BotLink` where it says `[yourClientidhere]`

+Copy your UserID, you get this by enabling dev mode and rightclicking on your profile, and the pressing copy ID, and paste it next to UserToPing

+The bot will say to ping you with any questions

 You can now see the filters and roles that are an exeption in `index.js`, if you want to change these, go ahead, but i won't help you since it takes to long to write